Geeeeeker/build-FreeFileSync-on-64bit-RaspberryPiOS/README.md

 This specific set of instructions started with a cloned from [subere](https://github.com/Subere/build-FreeFileSync-on-raspberry-pi), itself a fork-of-a-fork (of a fork) that originated with [jeffli](https://github.com/jeffli678/build-FreeFileSync)

 ## Sources of information
-These instructions try to reference discussions on the FreeFileSync forums where applicable and the [debian patches](https://sources.debian.org/patches/freefilesync/) associated with the unofficial FreeFileSync Debian build.
+These instructions try to reference discussions on the FreeFileSync forums where applicable, the [debian patches](https://sources.debian.org/patches/freefilesync/) associated with the unofficial FreeFileSync Debian build and arch linux's [aur build](https://aur.archlinux.org/packages/freefilesync).
 If you frequent the FreeFileSync forms, you might see some familiar names mentioned in the debian patches (shoutout to bgstack15!)

 These instructions are applicable to the following versions: